The Health Care Reform Ruling and Me

 When will we feel the full effect of the new health law?

 The health care reform has several provisions.
-Some of which had already been implemented such as allowing dependents to stay on their parents policy until age 26.
-But the mandate that requires everyone to purchase a policy or pay a penalty will become effective in 2014.
+Some of these had already been implemented such as allowing dependents to stay on their parents’ policy until age 26.
+However, the mandate that requires everyone to purchase a policy or pay a penalty will become effective in 2014.

-The law will grant exemption on a few Americans.
+The law will grant exemption to a few Americans.
 Those belonging to these groups will not be required to buy health insurance:

-• Those whose religious belief are against health insurance
+- Those whose religious beliefs are against health insurance